tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

 TLS 1.3 has a downgrade protection mechanism embedded in the server's random value.
-TLS 1.3 server implementations MAY respond to a ClientHello indicating only support for TLS 1.2 or below with a ServerHello containing the appropriate version field.
+TLS 1.3 servers which negotiate TLS 1.2 or below in response to a ClientHello MUST set the last eight bytes of their Random value specially.

-TLS 1.3 server implementations which respond with a TLS 1.2 ServerHello, MUST set the last eight bytes of their Random value to the bytes:
+If negotiating TLS 1.2, servers MUST set the last eight bytes of their Random value to the bytes:

       44 4F 57 4E 47 52 44 01

-TLS 1.3 server implementations which respond with a ServerHello indicating support for TLS 1.1 or below SHOULD set the last eight bytes of their Random value to the bytes:
+If negotiating TLS 1.1, TLS 1.3 servers MUST and TLS 1.2 servers SHOULD set the last eight bytes of their Random value to the bytes:

       44 4F 57 4E 47 52 44 00